alekdavis/PlexBackup/GETTING STARTED.md

 - [PlexBackup.ps1](PlexBackup.ps1)
 - [PlexBackup.ps1.SAMPLE.json](PlexBackup.ps1.SAMPLE.json)

-If you chose tho copy the files manually, make sure that your procedure does not corrupt characters (it can happen with special characters, like dashes, which may be converted to non-ASCII characters during the copy operation).
+If you choose to copy the files manually, make sure that your procedure does not corrupt characters (it can happen with special characters, like dashes, which may be converted to non-ASCII characters during the copy operation).

 ### Rename sample config file